ZachBeta/go_inverted_pendulum/docs/ARCHITECTURE.md

    - Parameter optimization is a key challenge
    - System architecture evolves during operation
    - Clear separation between input, processing, and output stages

-These insights inform our classical control implementation, particularly in:
-- Structuring our state management to clearly separate inputs, processing, and outputs
-- Starting with minimal control parameters and allowing for extensibility
-- Designing our testing framework to validate each stage independently